Thursday, Feb. 18 2016

 Once again, Wingate University will sponsor the Annual Shakespeare Competition for high school students (9th through 12th grade) and middle school students (6th through 8th grade) from Union, Mecklenburg, and surrounding counties.
-The contest, originally scheduled for Tuesday, February 11, 2014 at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University, will take place on Thursday, February 27, 2014.
+The contest will take place on Thursday, February 18, 2016 at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University.
+The deadline for registration is January 25, 2016.

 Instructions for Entering the Contest

 We would like to ask that each instructor download and distribute to students the brochure located on this website.
 It contains an entry form and important information about the competition.
+The student entry fee is $10, which includes lunch.
 Please make sure that both the parent/guardian and the teacher sign the forms.

 Please note that students entering the contest must not have been paid to act in professional or semi-professional performances during the school year in which the competition occurs.